hengxingzou/hengxingzou.github.io/_pages/research.md

 ![project_duckweed](/images/project_duckweed.jpg)

 Plant-microbe interactions are ubiquitous and fundamental to plant community structure, yet theory and experiments often focus on plants and treat microbes as either fixed environments or static snapshots of time.
 With [Jiaqi Tan](https://jiaqitan.wixsite.com/mysite), we design experiments using duckweeds (subfamily *Lemnoideae*) and their naturally associated microbiomes to study how the length of interaction between the resident plant and its microbes affect the microbiome composition and its feedback on the future colonizing plant.
+This research was supported by the Student Research Award from the [American Society of Naturalist](https://www.amnat.org/awards.html#SRA), and a Small Research Grant from the [British Ecological Society](https://www.britishecologicalsociety.org/content/small-research-grants/).

-**Ongoing Project -- stay tuned!**
+**Ongoing project -- stay tuned!**

 <span style="color: #a61b29;">
 ## Time-dependence of Higher-order Interactions - Theme 1